 - 12 ounces bittersweet chocolate, cut in small pieces

 - 1 cup Spanish peanuts, skins on

-- Put the peanuts on a dry baking sheet and toast for about 10-15 minutes, or until you begin to smell their aroma.
+- Put the peanuts on a dry baking sheet and toast in oven for 10-15 minutes, or until you begin to smell their aroma.
 Let them cool.
 Skip this step if you are using roasted peanuts.

-- Set up a baking sheet lined with parchment or waxed paper.
+- Line a baking sheet with parchment or waxed paper.

 - Put the chopped chocolate in a small microwave safe bowl and microwave for one minute.
 Stir to melt.
 Microwave for an additional 30 seconds if necessary.
-Let the heat of the bowl and chocolate help to completely melt it as you stir, don't over microwave or the chocolate will seize up.
+Let the heat of the bowl and chocolate help to completely melt it as you stir; don't over cook or the chocolate will seize up.